PanchananNath/FA-Index/README.md

 ## Installation Guide

 1. **Clone or Create Folder**:
-   Create a directory on your local machine named `Scholar-FA-Extension` and save `manifest.json`, `content.js`, and `styles.css` inside it.
+   Clone the github repo or Create a directory on your local machine named `Scholar-FA-Extension` and save `manifest.json`, `content.js`, and `styles.css` inside it.

 2. **Open Chrome Extensions**:
    Open Google Chrome and navigate to `chrome://extensions/` in your address bar.